GSA-TTS/identity-dev-docs/_pages/testing.md

 ---
-title: Testing your app
+title: Testing your integration
 lead: >
-  Once you’ve created your app and implemented an identity protocol, you can register it in the Partner Portal and start testing in our sandbox environment.<br /><br />
+  Once you’ve created your application and implemented an identity protocol, you can register it in the Partner Portal and start testing in our sandbox environment.<br /><br />
   Login.gov has a dedicated onboarding team to support you through the testing and launch.
 Reach out at the <a href="https://zendesk.login.gov/">Partner Support Help Desk</a>.
 redirect_from:
   - /registering-your-sp/